ASTXRTYS/Crewaistudio/auren/senior_engineer_instructions/README.md

 **When in doubt, ask yourself:**
 1. Have I checked the `senior_engineer_instructions/` folder?
-2. Do I understand the Senior Engineer's guidance clearly?
+2. Do I understand Senior Engineer Claude's guidance clearly?
 3. Am I following our established patterns and standards?
 4. Have I communicated my approach and any concerns?
 5. Am I maintaining the quality we've agreed upon?
+6. Am I leveraging our Claude-to-Claude collaboration effectively?

 **Remember**: This folder is not just documentation - it's the foundation of our working relationship.
 Treat it as a living, breathing part of our collaboration.

 ---

 *"Great teams are built on trust, communication, and shared commitment to excellence.
-Let's build something amazing together!"*
+Let's build ASTxRTYS's groundbreaking vision together!"*

-**- Your Senior Engineer & Claude Partnership**
+**- ASTxRTYS's AUREN 2.0 Development Team**